beingsane/accessibility/README.md

 # Accessibility
-This repository is used to work on adding accessbility into the Joomla! core.
+This repository is used to work on adding accessibility into the Joomla! core.